hokmund/cnn-tips-and-tricks/README.md

 1. Clone code from this repository.

 2. Download data, checkpoints and bottleneck features from http://tiny.cc/4flryy

+   There are 3 Gb of data and checkpoints, so be sure to download and unzip them before the conference.

 3. Extract them from the archive and place under `src/`